-Surprisingly, the well-protected iPhone and iPad are the best devices for downloading YouTube videos.
-While only one method is approved, there's a free tool that subverts the entire market of YouTube downloader apps and sites that's safer to use than any free third-party option you'll find anywhere else.
+The iPhone and iPad may have the fewest ways to convert and download YouTube videos as MP4 files, but they're also the best.
+While only one method is YouTube-approved, there's a free tool that subverts the entire market of YouTube downloader apps and sites that's safer to use than any free third-party option you'll find anywhere else.

 So, whether you need to keep a video that you're worried will disappear, or want to watch clips when you're away from cellular and Wi-Fi, here's how to download YouTube videos on an iPhone or iPad.
 If you're concerned about breaking YouTube's rules, we've got full details on that below.

-How can I download YouTube videos to watch offline on iPhone or iPad?
+How can I convert and download YouTube videos as MP4 files on the iPhone and iPad?

 I didn't expect the iPhone to have the easiest, safest YouTube downloader on any platform, but that's the world we live in.
+This method even converts footage to MP4 files, one of the best formats for usability.
 It's all thanks to Reddit user Varoeldurr, who created a number of handy Siri Shortcuts, including the one we'll use here.

 2. Download the Shortcuts app (it may already be there if you've used Workflows).